-It’s been 8 years since I got my first two dildos.
+It's been 8 years since I got my first two dildos.
 I was almost lucky enough to evade toxic jelly toys from the start, but I sure have come a long way since then!
-And I know better than to buy cheap from retailers I don’t know anything about.
+And I know to check for whether a shop ships sex toys discreetly.

 These weren't all my first three sex toys ever, but they were pivotal to my sexuality.

 - Blush Novelties Scarlet G

 This was the dildo that started it all.
 The "health care gadget."
 You might be wondering, "Why glass dildos for your first sex toy?
 Doesn't that hurt?"

 For one, glass is a very affordable, body-safe material— perfect for health-conscious teen's budget.
 It's pretty hard to fuck up the body-safe quality of glass, even if you buy it super, super cheap.
 In contrast, shitty and porous products are often mislabeled as silicone, so I found cheap "silicone" harder to trust.